-The moving day checklist you need – how to move efficiently.
+The moving day checklist you need – how to move efficiently

 So you’ve made it to the big day.
 You’re almost over the hump of your big move; all you have left to do is tie up some loose ends.
 Unfortunately, failure to prepare correctly for your final day at your old residence might end up causing you added stress.
-That’s why we’ve compiled the ultimate moving day checklist to help you get seamlessly through your moving day.
+That’s why we’ve compiled the ultimate moving day checklist to help you get through your moving day seamlessly.

 Have your sleepover bag ready.
-Before you have everything loaded and ready to go, make sure, you have your sleepover bag (or suitcase ready).
+Before you have everything loaded and ready to go, make sure you have your sleepover bag (or suitcase ready).
 The bag should include pajamas, a fresh change of clothes, toiletries, and any important documents you want to keep with you at all times.
 Having this bag ready will save you the trouble of rummaging through piles of boxes at your new home (especially when you’ll be beyond exhausted).

 Communicate well with movers.
 If you’re lucky enough to have a moving company helping you, you must communicate with them about any special instructions.
 If you have any questions now, it is also the time to ask and always go through and verify terms, services, and contact information one last time before moving.

 Leave contact information.
 If you’re moving out of a house, consider leaving contact information for the next person.
 Doing so helps give them peace of mind should any questions about the place arise.
-This is totally optional but considered good etiquette.
+This is optional but considered good etiquette.

 Measure your furniture.
 If you haven’t already, make sure you measure your furniture and write down dimensions on a pocket notebook.
 Writing down this information will help you tremendously when you arrive at your new destination.
 It’s also a good idea to keep your notebook and a tape measurer in your sleepover bag.